libreninja/libreninja.github.io/_posts/2016-03-13-welcome-to-jekyll.markdown

     at node.js:1001:3
 {% endhighlight %}

 "SyntaxError: Unexpected token import"!?!
-That isn't right.
+That can't be right.
 It turns out that we need to transpile our source ahead of time.
-There are a few ways to do get this done.
+There are a few ways to get this done.
 One way is to run our code with 'babel-node', an es6 friendly wrapper for node.
 See it in action below.

 {% highlight bash %}
 $ babel-node index